MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 #### Support for new JavaScript features

-DevTools now support the new [Private brand checks a.k.a. #foo in obj][V8DevFeaturesPrivateBrandChecks] JavaScript language feature, a.k.a `#foo in obj`.
-The private brand checks feature extends the [in operator][MdnDocsWebJavascriptReferenceOperatorsIn] to support the [Private class fields][V8DevFeaturesClassFieldsPrivateClassFields] to test on a specific object.
+DevTools now support the new [Private brand checks a.k.a. #foo in obj][V8DevFeaturesPrivateBrandChecks] JavaScript language feature.
+The private brand checks feature extends the [in operator][MdnDocsWebJavascriptReferenceOperatorsIn] to support [Private class fields][V8DevFeaturesClassFieldsPrivateClassFields] on a specific object.
 Try it in the **Console** and **Sources** tools.
 Also, to inspect the private fields, complete the following actions.

 1. Navigate to **debugger** pane.
 1. Navigate to the **Scope** section.